Allar/linux-perforce-installer/README.md

 # About

 This script will install Perforce Server 2014.1 on a 64-bit linux host.
 It has only been tested on Ubuntu so far.
+If you are looking for an Ubuntu host, I recommend the $20/month tier at [DigitalOcean](https://www.digitalocean.com/?refcode=070b959bc226).

 # Usage